 - In Sonic Adventure 2 Battle, the "chao" pet system allows for karate matches, with your chao's rank being depicted with kyu and dan.

 - In Mabinogi, skills begin at rank F and go up to A, where they continue to 9 through 1.
 Once a skill is rank 1, you can begin earning Dans by winning competitions against other rank 1 users.

 - In Aion, Abyss rank is a 9 kyu and 9 dan ranking system, where kyu ranks are called "Soldiers" and dan ranks are "Army Officers".
-Ranks are gained by earning Abyss points, and lost by spending Abyss points to purchase equipments, consumables, or greater stigma skills.
+Kyu ranks are gained by earning Abyss points, and lost by spending Abyss points to purchase equipments, consumables, or greater stigma skills.
 Dan ranks instead require GP (Glory Points / Honor Points), and such ranks are restricted to the top 1,000 players with the most GP per faction on each server.
 Players holding 5th dan or higher (100 spots per faction per server) can transform into powerful Guardian Generals.

 - In Fate/stay night, it's mentioned that Fujimura Taiga is a five-dan in kendo.